Omega Cal.30T2 9ct 1946

 The high quality Omega Swiss made 9ct yellow gold case measures 34mm in diameter, excluding the correct Omega signed winding crown.
 This makes this a slightly larger sized wristwatch for the period, when typical sized watches measured only 32 or 33mm diameter.
 The case is of a sturdy three-piece construction with a wide bezel and strong lugs.

-As this is a Dennison made case, inside the case-back all is as expected and correctly signed: ‘Dennison Made in England’ and ‘A.L.D’ with the case serial number 13322 and the case reference number number 43726.
+As this is a Dennison made case, inside the case-back all is as expected and correctly signed ‘Dennison Made in England’ and ‘A.L.D’ with the case reference number 13322 and the case serial number number 43726.
 The case also carries Birmingham 9ct hallmarks.
 Dennison and Sons in Birmingham and Shackman and Sons in London, both produced top quality cases for almost all of the watch brands you see on this website.